dwightjack/vue-types/packages/docs/namespaced-usage/index.md

 }
 ```

-If the last argument is `true`, the resulting validator object will support the `.validate()` method as well:
+If the last argument is `true`, the resulting validator object supports the `.validate()` method as well:

 ```js
 const password = {